core-wg/href/draft-ietf-core-href.md

    address or registered name, along with optional port information.
    User information is not supported.
    <!-- Authorities are optional! -->

-   The authority can be absent; in {{RFC3986}}, in this case the path can be rootless or, as when the authority is present, begin with a root ("/"); this is modelled by two different values for an absent authority.
+   Alternatively, the authority can be absent; the two cases for this defined in {{Section 3.3 of RFC3986}} are modeled by two different values used in place of an absent authority:

+   * the path can begin with a root ("/", as when the authority is present), or
+   * the path can be rootless.

 3. {:#c-ip-address} An IP address can be either an IPv4 address or an IPv6 address, optionally with a zone identifier {{-zone}}.